-Each member of the Partnership, or other Subsidiary that is a partnership (including the Trust as a member of the Partnership) will be required to include (or will be entitled to deduct) in computing its income, its share of the income (or loss) from each source of such partnership for such partnership's fiscal period ending in, or coincidentally with, the member's taxation year or fiscal period, as applicable, whether or not any such income is actually distributed to the member in the year.
+Each member of the Partnership, or other Subsidiary that is a partnership (including the Trust as a member of the Partnership) will be required to include (or will be entitled to deduct, subject to the "at-risk rules") in computing its income, its share of the income (or loss) from each source of such partnership for such partnership's fiscal period ending in, or coincidentally with, the member's taxation year or fiscal period, as applicable, whether or not any such income is actually distributed to the member in the year.
 For this purpose, the income or loss of the Partnership (or such other Subsidiary that is a partnership) from each source will be computed for each fiscal period as if such partnership were a separate person resident in Canada.

-In computing the income or loss of the Partnership or another Subsidiary that is a partnership, deductions may generally be claimed in respect of its administrative and other expenses incurred for the purpose of earning income from business or property to the extent they are not capital in nature and do not exceed a reasonable amount, reasonable interest in respect of debt of such partnership (subject to the following paragraph) and available capital cost allowance.
+In computing the income or loss of the Partnership or another Subsidiary that is a partnership, deductions may generally be claimed in respect of administrative and other expenses incurred for the purpose of earning income from business or property to the extent they are not capital in nature and do not exceed a reasonable amount, reasonable interest in respect of debt of such partnership incurred for the purpose of earning income (subject to the following paragraph) and available capital cost allowance.

-The EIFEL Proposals are intended, where applicable, to limit the deductibility of interest and financing expenses in certain circumstances, including with respect to such expenses of a partnership that are allocated to a partner that is a corporation or trust.
-If the EIFEL Proposals are enacted as proposed, effective for taxation years beginning on or after October 1, 2023, and if such proposals apply to the Trust and its subsidiaries (including the Partnership), the Trust may be required to include an amount in computing its income in respect of its allocated share of interest and financing expenses deducted by the Partnership, and the taxable component of distributions by the Trust to Trust Unitholders may be increased accordingly.
+If the EIFEL Proposals are enacted as proposed and apply to the Trust, the Trust may be required to include an amount in computing its income in respect of its allocated share of interest and financing expenses deducted by the Partnership (or any lower tier subsidiary partnership), and the taxable component of distributions by the Trust to Trust Unitholders may be increased accordingly.
+See the discussion of the EIFEL Proposals above under "Taxation of the Trust".